-- If you are saving a copy of your license file onto your computer, you must save it in plain text format.
-Using other file formats, such as rich text format (.rtf), can result in an unreadable license file and subsequent licensing failure. - If you are requesting a new license for OptimoDE[®] technology based tools, you cannot use the ARM web licensing portal.
+If you are saving a copy of your license file onto your computer, you must save it in plain text format.
+Using other file formats, such as rich text format (.rtf), can result in an unreadable license file and subsequent licensing failure.

-- Installing the server license on page 4-4 - ARM Self-Service Portal, https://silver.arm.com
+- Installing a floating license on page 9-4 - ARM Self-Service Portal, https://silver.arm.com